My First Mister: Plot

 As their friendship progresses, Randall consents to getting a (very small) tattoo at J's urging, only to realize at the last possible moment that he can't go through with it.
-In a fit of despair he declares that they can't continue as friends.
+In a fit of despair, he declares that they can't continue as friends.
 Confronted by J at his home a short time later, Randall confides his many phobias, which endears him to J even more.
 Their friendship restored, Randall reluctantly accompanies J to a cemetery to lie on the graves of the deceased to feel their "energy", something she does regularly.
 Due to the lateness of the hour, they go back to Randall's where they bond over tea and J spends the night on the couch.

 The following morning J discovers Randall collapsed in the street after having told her he was going "for a run."
-She learns that Randall has had leukemia for many years and doesn't have long to live, and is initially very angry that he didn't share this with her.
+She learns that Randall has had leukemia for many years and does not have long to live.
+She is initially very angry that he did not share this with her.

 While collecting some of Randall's personal items from his home, J discovers the name and address of his ex-wife.
-Unable to contact her by phone, J drives to Albuquerque only to find her (and Randall's) son Randy, a deeply cynical young man who tells her that his mother died in a car accident six months earlier, and had told him that his father had died before he was born.
-Although he initially refuses to drive to L.A. to see the father he's never known before he dies, he ultimately does so.
+Unable to contact her by phone, J drives to Albuquerque only to find her (and Randall's) son Randy, a deeply cynical young man who tells her that his mother died in a car accident six months earlier and had told him that his father had died before he was born.
+Although he initially refuses to drive to L.A. to see the father he has never known before he dies, he ultimately does so.
 Because of J's intervention, Randall and his son have a brief time to get to know one another, for which Randall is very grateful.